nick-allison/Debate-GPT/README.md

 * Evaluate the model by generating completions for a prompt
 * Continuously generate text token by token with slight delays
 * Engage in a “debate” mode to interact with the model in real time
-* Optionally use a BPE-based tokenizer instead of the default character-level approach

 ## Installation